Today, we’ll be talking about how long fresh eggs last. Also, we will be throwing in a couple of fresh egg storing tips along the way.

 It is easier to keep track of eggs from the market.
 After all, you only have to follow the expiration date on the carton.
 But as you have seen, keeping track of fresh eggs isn’t that hard.
 Furthermore, who doesn’t like fresh eggs?

-Fresh eggs and the eggs from the store don’t have much of a difference in taste.
-But there’s no denying that fresh eggs have a lot of benefits compared to store-bought eggs.
+Fresh eggs and eggs from the store don’t have much of a difference in taste.
+But there’s no denying that fresh eggs have many benefits, such as richer taste and higher nutritional content, compared to store-bought eggs.

 Fresh eggs can last anywhere from hours to a year.
 On average, they are good anywhere from three to four weeks.
 However, if you want to eat them fresh, it would be best to eat them within two weeks.